scontain/scone_mesh_tutorial/README.md

 ...
 ```

-This means the `API_USER` environment variable is not confidential,
-but this is not a problem since it does not violate the desired
-confidentiality protection level.
+This means the `API_USER` environment variable is not confidential.
+This is not a problem since it does not violate the desired confidentiality protection level.

 ##### Verify Confidentiality of the Source Code